 B) To sign all financial accounts and transactions.

-C) To submit a financial statement to the meetings.
+C) To submit a financial statement to the meetings and/or upon request of the President.

 D) To insure that IGSO fulfills all the requirements of ISU pertaining to financial matters and liaises with the Campus Organization Accounting auditors on all financial matters.